 What Is a Good Credit Utilization?

-The best credit utilization is 0 percent, which means you're not using any of your available credit.
+The best credit utilization is 0 percent, which would mean you're not using any of your available credit.
 However, if you use your credit cards at all, chances are, your credit report won't reflect a zero balance, but that's okay.
 Your balance and credit limit information update on your credit report often enough that your credit utilization can be improved within 30 to 45 days.

 Generally, a good credit utilization ratio is less than 30 percent.
 That means you're using less than 30 percent of the total credit available to you.
 It sounds like a no-brainer, but to achieve 30 percent credit utilization, you should keep your balances below 30 percent of the credit limit.
 Anything above 30 percent can cause your credit score to drop.
 On a credit card with a $1,000 limit, that means keeping your balance below $300.